michael-steinert-repository/SolidityHardhatEthersReactDApp/README.md

 ## Solidity
 ### Events
-* Events causes the Arguments to be stored in the Log of the Transaction
+* Events cause the Arguments to be stored in the Log of the Transaction
 * The Log of the Transaction exists as long as the Block in the Blockchain exists (in Theory forever)
-* Evetns log Changes into the Blockchain and make it true forever
+* Events log Changes into the Blockchain and make it true forever

 ### Address
 * Every Account and Smart Contract has an Address